cakephp/docs/en/development/testing.rst

 Any additional test suites added to the ``<testsuites>`` element will automatically be run when you use ``phpunit``.

+NOTE : If you are using <testsuites> to run tests on plugins that you installed with composer, then the plugin's composer.json file should add the fixture namespace to the autoload setting.
+Example...

+    "autoload": {
+        "psr-4": {
+            "PluginName\\Test\\Fixture\\": "tests\\Fixture"
+        }
+    },

 Test Case Lifecycle Callbacks
 =============================